fiifidawson/Data_Structures_and_Algorithms/Reading_Notes/Chapter_1.md

 [We can say then, that for an array containing N elements, the maximum number of steps that deletion would take is N steps.]

 ## Sets
 Sets do not allow dublicate data.
 Reading and Searching in a set is the same for an array.
 Inserting on the other hand is a bit different.
 The set first needs to be search to ensure that there's no similar element existing in the array before placing the element in there.
 So it takes N + 1 number of steps.
+In the worst-case scenario, where we’re inserting a value at the beginning of a set, the computer needs to search N cells to ensure that the set doesn’talready contain that value, another N steps to shift all the data to the right, and another final step to insert the new value.
+- Best case scenario - end of the set - N + 1
+- Worst case scenario - beginning of the set - 2N + 1